galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 This tutorial is on regional GAM data analysis, it will explain to you how to use different tools on Galaxy-E allowing you to deal with the dataset containing informations on the occurence of various species per site and per days through a couple of years.
-After a certain numbers of steps, you will be able extract the data on a single species and show its occurence through the years.
-The goal of this exercise is to be able to create biodiversity indicators and abundance trend over time based on the dataset.
+After a certain numbers of steps, you will be able to extract the data on a single species and show its occurence through the years.
+The goal of this exercise is to be able to create abundance trend over time and biodiversity indicators based on the dataset.
 You could for example try to predict the occurence of one specific species in a certain type of environnement using the prediction model of climate evolution.
-Based on charts that you will generate, you could try to explain the evolution of with environmental data (temperatures changing, modifications of the
+Based on charts that you will generate, you could try to explain the evolution of a species with environmental data (temperatures changing, modifications of the environmental conditions).
-You will basically learn how to create a file with which you can create a visual material that can be quite easily understood and therefore be efficient for a large audience.
+You will basically learn how to create a file on the base of which you can create a visual material that can be quite easily understood and therefore be efficient for a large audience.

 > ### Agenda